kevinmiguel97/kevinmiguel97/README.md

 ### Hi there!
 My name is Kevin Figueroa.
 Welcome to my github profile.
-You can find me on linkedin on:[Linkedin](www.linkedin.com/in/kevin-figueroa-arronte97)
+You can find me on linkedin on: [Linkedin](www.linkedin.com/in/kevin-figueroa-arronte97)

 ### About me 🚀
 - ⚡ I am an economist with a Master's from Boston University.
 I am a passionate of data for decision making, and that is why I have specialized myslef in tools for data analysis and data science.